University of Houston

 JOE LEYDON was interviewed on KHOU-TV and News 92 FM, and wrote a remembrance for CultureMap.com, following the death of his friend and colleague Roger Ebert.

 JOE LEYDON’s 1982 interview with documentary filmmaker Les Blank was reprinted on Indiewire.com after Blank’s April 7 death.

 JOE LEYDON paid tribute to the late Anne Funicello in an April 8 essay for CNN.com.

 CHARLIE THORP’s Local Advertising Campaigns class project was again featured – this time in Ad Tech Digital Digest with other universities:

 MICHELLE REXROAT (B.A.) assisted in shooting stills for the production of a Levi’s commercial featuring Russell Westbrook and Walt "Clyde" Frazier.

 Valenti School Weekly Update 04.04.13

 KEITH HOUK and RANDY POLK’s students participated with Diverse Works Art Space to provide video production support for a project entitled "Tell Me What You Want To Hear."
 The opening reception is Friday, April 5 from 7:00 – 9:00 p.m.
+Details at: